 The hydrophilic domains contain lysine residues that are important for crosslinking the tropoelastin molecules during the formation of the elastin fiber.

 Skin cross section.
-Image Credit: Elh / Shutterstock Elastin in Tendon
+Image Credit: Elh / Shutterstock

 Tendons are made of fascicles with an interfascicular matrix (IFM).
 Some tendons can store energy and those that do are more elastic than positional tendons.
 Some examples of energy-storing tendons are the equine superficial digital flexor tendon and the human Achilles tendon.

 With aging, the IFM of tendons becomes stiffer and less resistant to fatigue.
 These tendons are thus more prone to injury.
 Whereas the overall elastin content in tendon is low, IFM is rich in elastin.

 In a study investigating elastin in tendon and the effects of aging on elastin content, it was found that elastin provides the IFM with an elastic recoil property which is necessary for storing energy, and with aging there is a decrease in elastin content and more disorganization within energy-storing tendons.

 Elastin is one of the major structural components of the extracellular matrix of the blood vessel wall.